Why you can trust Tom's Guide

-Garmin makes a range of fitness trackers in varying shapes and sizes for athletes of all stripes.
+Garmin makes some of the best fitness trackers in varying shapes and sizes for athletes of all stripes.
 Runners, swimmers, golfers: No matter what form of exercise you prefer, Garmin probably has a device designed to track your activity.

 But now the company is diversifying its lineup, with more-versatile smartwatches, such as the Vivoactive 3, which takes aim at both the Apple Watch Series 3 and Fitbit Ionic, with features such as apps, smartphone notifications and the ability to make purchases with the watch.

 There's no doubt that Garmin handily beats both Apple and Fitbit when it comes to tracking exercise, making it the best smartwatch for fitness-tracking, but the Vivoactive 3 has a few drawbacks when you look beyond workouts.

 Fitness: Where Garmin shines